Tragic Hollywood Love Stories

 ... and Joe DiMaggio.

-Eloping in 1954, the Honeymoon was when the relationship began to sour as DiMaggio was not too pleased with Marilyn's continued sexual image.
+Eloping in 1954, the honeymoon was when their relationship began to sour as DiMaggio was none too pleased with Marilyn's continued sexual image.
 Marilyn filed for divorce 9 months later but their story didn't end there.

-In 1961 Marilyn was admitted to a mental ward after her third marriage had broken down.
-She called DiMaggio and he reportedly arrived and demanding to see his wife, Marilyn was released that night.
-She later joined him in Florida where he was serving as the batting couch for the New York Yankee's training camp.
+In 1961 Marilyn was admitted to a mental ward after the break-down of her third marriage.
+Fearful and lonely, Marilyn turned to the one person she believed she could still count on and called DiMaggio who reportedly arrived and demanding to see his "wife".
+Marilyn was released that night.
+She decided to join him in Florida where he was serving as the batting couch for the New York Yankee's training camp.

-In 1962 Joe quit his job in order to ask Marilyn to remarry him after she fell in with some people who he considered detrimental to her well-being.
-She died 4 days later of a suspected suicide.
+In 1962 Joe quit his job in order to ask Marilyn to remarry him.
+She had fallen in with some people who he considered detrimental to her well-being and he feared that her mental health might not recover if he didn't intercede soon.
+She died only four days later of a suspected suicide.
 Dimaggio claimed her body and arranged her funeral.

-Every day for 20 years he had a half-dozen red roses delivered to her crypt thrice a week.
-He never married again despite out-living her by 36 years and when his estate was sold off by his adopted granddaughters in 2006 two letters from Marilyn and a picture with the inscription "I love you, Joe, Marilyn." were found amongst his possessions.
+For 20 years he had a half-dozen red roses delivered to her crypt thrice a week.
+He never married again despite out-living her by 36 years and when his estate was sold by his adoptive granddaughters in 2006, two letters from Marilyn and a picture with the inscription "I love you, Joe, Marilyn." were found amongst his possessions.

-It was June of 1958 and 22 year old María Elena Santiago was working as a receptionist for executive Murray Deutch at Peermusic.
-To her surprise she was asked to an upscale luncheon, and there she officially met Buddy Holly for the first time.
-Holly, who had obviously became enamored with Santiago from afar had orchastrated the events in hopes of meeting her that night.
+It was June of 1958 and 22 year old María Elena Santiago was working as a receptionist for music executive Murray Deutch.
+To her surprise she was asked to an up-scale luncheon and there she was formerly introduced to Buddy Holly for the first time.
+Holly was already enamoured with Santiago and arranged for her to be invited that night in hopes that he could finally meet her.

-He asked her on a date but María expressed that she'd never been on a date before so he'd have to ask for her Aunt's permission.
-After getting her aunts blessing Buddy took María on a date that very night and shocked her by handing her a rose and asking her to marry him.
-Having to think on it they departed from the restaurant that night and when the next day came Buddy arrived at her home only for María to run to him and jump into his arms.
+He brazenly asked her on a date but María expressed that she'd never been on a date before so he'd first have to ask for her aunts permission.
+After securing that, Buddy took María on a date that very night and shocked her by handing her a rose and asking her to marry him.
+Not sure how to react to such a wedding proposal by a man she'd only known for the past few hours, María asked to be given the night to ponder it.
+The next morning when Buddy arrived for her answer, María ran to him and jumped into his arms.

-Two months later on the 15th of August 1958 the two were joined in holy matrimony.
-María traveled with Buddy and his band "The Crickets" though many of his fans were unaware of their marriage, she often did everything from their laundry to equipment set up so that they wouldn't have to pay anyone else.
+Two months later, on the 15th of August 1958, María and Buddy were joined together in holy matrimony.
+María quit her job and began travelling with Buddy and his band "The Crickets", despite that many of his fans were unaware of her existence.
+María did all she could to make the lives of the band easier, from doing their laundry to equipment set up so that they wouldn't have to pay anyone else.

-María has dedicated her life to preserving her husbands legacy and though she remarried and has three children with her now ex-husband, she has attempted to keep the memory of Buddy alive even now over 50 years later.
+María has dedicated her life to preserving her husbands legacy and though she remarried and had three children, she has made it her mission in life to keep the memory of Buddy alive even now, over 50 years later.

 7.4 05.
 Sharon Tate